vitriber/challenge-altair.io/README.md

 ## Features
 - Generator a matrix of alphabetic values

+## Bonus Features
-- API to add and get payments
+- API to add and get payments and a page to view this payments

+Obs: to add this bonus feature is necessary change to branch feat/payment-page and access http://localhost:5173/payment

 ## Technologies Used
 - React
+- Vite
 - Node.js
 - Express.js
 - HTML